HaxorSecInfec/HaxorSecInfec/README.md

 ### 👋 Hi there
-I am a cyber security analys and have experience in working in many startups as Network engineer and Full stack developer👨‍💻.
+I am a cyber security analys and have experience in working in many startups as Network engineer and Security Engineer👨‍💻.
 Interested in making life easier by creating utility tools.
 Fascinated about space.

 - 🔭 I’m currently working on PHP, Bash, Python, HTML, And Analys CyberSecurity .
 - 🍔 Leader at 99Syndicate.
-- ⚡ Currently Working at Digicorp.
+- ⚡ Currently Working at HaxorSec.
 - 💬 Read out my blogs on [Exploits and security](https://exploitdbs.blogspot.com/)

 <hr />